rbundock/rbundock.github.io/_blog/team-extension,-managed-services-and-fixed-price-projects.-For-whom,-how-much,-when-and-why.md

+---
+layout: post
+title:  "Team extension, managed services and fixed price projects.
+For whom, how much, when and why?"
+---
 # Team extension, managed services and fixed price projects.
 For whom, how much, when and why?
 eam extension managed services fixed price projects
 ## Outsourcing managed teams.
 Costs and conditions